c00kieD00dle/EzLewd-Suite/README.md

 # EzLewd Suite

-A Playnite extension that adds adult games from F95 threads in seconds and keeps them updated forever—auto-fetch covers, tags, screenshots and notify when a new version drops.
+A Playnite extension that adds adult games from F95 threads in seconds and keeps them updated forever—auto-fetches covers, descriptions, developers, tags, screenshots, and notifies you when a new version drops.

 ## What it does

-- Feed it an F95 thread URL - it creates a complete game entry (cover, tags, folders, screenshots).
+- **Smart Import:** Feed it an F95 thread URL.
+It creates a complete game entry with:
+  - Clean Game Name (no version numbers in title)
+  - Cover & Background
+  - Full Description, Developer, and External Links (Patreon, Discord, etc.)
+  - Correct Genres (Ren'Py, VN, Unity, etc.)
+  - Screenshots (downloaded to your ExtraMetadata folder)
-- It remembers that link and checks the page forever, pinging you the moment a new version drops.
+- **Auto-Updates:** It remembers the F95 link and checks the page forever.
-- Use only the updater, only the adder, or both.
+- **Smart Status:** Detects if a game is marked "Completed" on F95 and tags it accordingly, automatically stopping update checks for that game.

 ## First-start checklist (do once)

 Open Playnite → Add-ons → EzLewd Suite → Settings
-- Log in to F95 (WebView window will pop up).
+1. **Login:** Click "Login to F95Zone" (a window will pop up to capture your session).
-- Pick your Library Games folder (where new games will be installed).
+2. **Library Folder:** Pick where you want new games to be installed (e.g., `C:\Games\F95`).
-- Pick your Extra Metadata directory for the screenshots(usually `\AppData\Local\Playnite\ExtraMetadata`) so screenshots work.
-- Adjust the version regex or excluded keywords if you need to.
+3. **Screenshots Folder:** Pick your Screenshots directory (e.g. `...\Playnite\Screenshots`).

 The extension is now ready.

+4. **If ScreenshotsVisualizer is installed:** Set its directory to the same directory as EzLewd and add `\{GameId}` (e.g. `...\Playnite\Screenshots\{GameID}`)

-## Add a new game (30 s)
+## Add a new game

 1. Copy any F95 thread URL.
 2. Playnite main menu → “Add Game from F95 Link” → paste → OK.